hothienai/donate-me-a-coffee/README.md

 # You can support me through the followng channels:
 :gift: :gift: :gift:

-:white_check_mark: Please make sure the account name is correct: Ái Hồ, before making a transfer.
+:white_check_mark: Please make sure the account name is correct, before making a transfer.
 ## Via Paypal

 PayPal Me link for Ai Ho: